Nicrom098195/RpiKeyboard/README.md

 ## Circuit

-First of all we must to make the phisical keyboard, and there is the circuit (I user Fritzing to draw it), and we can already cover it with a box, or customize it
+First of all we must to make the phisical keyboard, and there is the circuit (I used Fritzing to draw it), and we can already cover it with a box, or customize it

 [![Keyboard](https://raw.githubusercontent.com/Nicrom098195/RpiKeyboard/main/Keyboard.png)]()

 ## Software

-After we must to install the keyboard software, that's easy than how it looks, we must only to downoad it:
+After we have to install the keyboard software, that's easy than how it looks, we must only to downoad it:

 ### Downloading code